HMS Cleopatra (1878): Service history

 On 18 December 1878, Cleopatra ran into the steamship Lord Gough in the Clyde, severely damaging her.

 Cleopatra was used as a training cruiser in 1902 and visited Jersey in June 1902, Guernsey two months later, then toured various parts of British waters until late September, with a break taking part in the Coronation Fleet review at Spithead on 16 August 1902.
 During late Autumn she visited the Spanish cities of Vigo and Málaga in early November 1902, then Gibraltar, the island of Madeira and the Spanish cities of Ferrol and Vilagarcía.
-Her winter cruise from late January to April 1903 took her to Arosa Bay, Gibraltar, Port Mahon, Palma, Cadiz and Vigo.
+Her winter cruise from late January to April 1903 took her to Arousa Bay, Gibraltar, Mahón, Palma de Mallorca, Cádiz and Vigo.